OCA/event/partner_event/README.rst

 There is a new option in event form view, "Create Partners in registration".
-If this option is checked, when you add registrations to this event, partners will be created automatically with name, email and phone fields.
+If this option is checked, when you add registrations to this event, partners will be created automatically with name, email, phone and mobile fields.

-If partner already exists and user only fills email, name and phone fields will be filled with partner's data.
+If partner already exists and user only fills email, name, phone and mobile fields will be filled with partner's data.

-The event registration values email, name and phone will be changed if the related partner values are changed and the event end date hasn't passed yet.
+The event registration values email, name, phone and mobile will be changed if the related partner values are changed and the event end date hasn't passed yet.

 Bug Tracker